Battle of Tigranocerta: Forces

 Appian claims that Lucullus had embarked from Rome with only a single legion; upon entering Anatolia to make war against Mithridates, he added four more legions to his army.
 The overall size of this force consisted of 30,000 infantry and 1,600 cavalry.
 Following Mithridates' retreat to Armenia, Appian estimates Lucullus' invading force to be only two legions and 500 horsemen, although it is highly improbable that he would have undertaken the invasion of Armenia with such a small army.
 Plutarch gave 16,000 heavy infantry and 1,000 cavalry, slingers and archers for the Romans at Tigranocerta.
 Of these, 6,000 heavy infantry did not participate in the battle.
 Eutropius put the Roman army at 18,000 men.
-Historian Adrian Sherwin-White places the size of Lucullus' force at 12,000 seasoned legionaries (composed of three legions), and 4,000 provincial cavalry and light infantry.
+Historian Adrian Sherwin-White places the size of Lucullus' force at 12,000 veteran legionaries (three understrength legions), and 4,000 provincial cavalry and light infantry.
 The Roman army was further bolstered by several thousand allied Galatian, Thracian, and Bithynian infantry and cavalry, giving it a possible strength of 40,000.

 Tigranes' army clearly held a numerical superiority over that of Lucullus'.
 According to Appian, it numbered 250,000 infantry and 50,000 cavalry.
 According to Plutarch, Lucullus stated in a letter to the senate to have fought 20,000 slingers and archers, 55,000 cavalry, including 17,000 armoured with mail, 150,000 heavy infantry and 35,000 non-combatants for a total of 225,000 soldiers and 35,000 non-combatants.
 Eutropius went further, claiming 600,000 Armenian cataphracts and 100,000 infantry.
 Memnon of Heraclea gave a more modest 80,000 infantry and cavalry.
 Phlegon of Tralles says Tigranes had 70,000 men, including 30,000 cavalry and 40,000 infantry.
 Many scholars, however, doubt these figures accurately reflect the true number of Tigranes' army and believe they are highly inflated.
 Some historians, most notably Plutarch, wrote that Tigranes considered Lucullus' army far too small, and upon seeing it, is quoted as saying "If they come as ambassadors, they are too many; if they are soldiers, too few," although some consider this line apocryphal.
 In 1985, Ruben Manaserian estimated Tigranes' army at 80,000–100,000 men.
 Tigranes also possessed several thousand cataphracts, formidable heavily armoured cavalry that were clad in mail armour and armed with lances, spears or bows.